Regardless of what application type you are going to profile, the workflow is always the same and consists of:

 For advanced use cases only.
 For example, when you already know what function causes issues and want to analyze each line of it.

 Enables you to control profiling manually via the profiler controls.
-For example, to take a snapshot, you will have to click the Get Snapshot button.
+For example, to take a snapshot, you will have to click Get Snapshot.

 Enables you to control profiling directly from the code of the profiled application.
 For example, to take a snapshot in the exact point of your code.
 Learn more about using the API in the dotTrace documentation.